Layouwen/bob-plugin-openai-enhance/README.md

 | API URL       | OpenAI API URL, leave blank for default official API or enter proxy URL |
 | API Key       | OpenAI API Key, obtain from [OpenAI](https://beta.openai.com/) website  |
 | Model         | Select the desired model                                                |

-The above is the README document on GitHub.
-Please translate it while preserving the format into English.